 Made for exploration, the National Geographic Endurance is outfitted with kayaks and a fleet of Zodiac landing crafts, underwater cameras, video microscopes to explain elements of the surrounding environments, a hydrophone to listen to the vocalisations of marine mammals, an open bridge to constantly talk to your captain and expedition crew along with snorkeling gear and wet suits for underwater excursions.

-Please Note: As the National Geographic Endurance is still being built, all images featured are rendered and actual images may vary.
+Please Note: All images featured are rendered and actual images may vary.

 Prices in AU$ – per person twin share (triple share in triple cabins)

 |Cruise Itinerary||Start Date||End Date||Days||Starts / Ends||CAT 1||CAT 2||CAT 3||CAT 4||CAT 5||CAT 6||CAT 7||SA (Solo)||SB (Solo)||Charter Flights|

 |Argentina, South Georgia & the Falklands||19 Oct 2021||9 Nov 2021||22||Buenos Aires / Ushuaia||$33,340||$34,320||$41,830||$46,240||$51,500||$59,220||$65,690||$52,240||$57,970|